Codeintuition vs LeetCode: Structure vs Volume

 - ✗You freeze under time pressure because your practice never included real constraints

-If the unchecked items felt more familiar, the bottleneck isn't practice volume.
-Those are structural gaps, and more problems won't close them.
+If the unchecked items felt more familiar, more problems won't fix what's holding you back.
 What closes them is a platform that teaches pattern reasoning from first principles, explicitly teaches identification, and puts you under real interview pressure.

 - ✓You've solved 100+ problems but still can't recognize patterns in problems you haven't seen